Caspar Tsui: Birthday party controversy

 On 5 January 2022, Chief Executive Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Tsui attended a birthday party hosted by Witman Hung, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.

 On 25 January 2022, South China Morning Post reported that Chief Executive Carrie Lam wanted to fire Tsui from his post over the party scandal, but Lam encountered resistance from pro-establishment figures, including Tsui's party, the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB).
 Both Ip Kwok-Him and Tam Yiu-chung were among those who had defended Tsui.

 On 31 January 2022, Casper Tsui tendered his resignation to the Chief Executive.
 It was revealed that Tsui attended the party just hours after having had a meeting with core officials on tightening social-distancing rules.
 Carrie Lam confirmed Tsui did not use the mandatory "LeaveHomeSafe" app when entering the restaurant.
 The resignation was approved by the Chinese Government on 24 February.

 Personal life

 Tsui is married.
-Together with his wife, he ones one unit at Parc Oasis in Kowloon Tong, after selling another unit and two parking spots for a profit of HK$6.475 million.
+Together with his wife, he owns one unit at Parc Oasis in Kowloon Tong, after having sold another unit and two parking spots for a profit of HK$6.475 million around the end of 2021.